Committees Official Designation

 The Committee will perform the following duties:

-- make recommendations to the Secretary regarding any appropriate changes with respect to the activities and strategies described in paragraphs (I) through (3);
+- Make recommendations to the Secretary regarding any appropriate changes with respect to the activities and strategies described in paragraphs (l) through (3);

-Not later than one year after the date of the enactment of the SUPPORT Act, and annually thereafter for the life of the Committee, the Committee will publish on the Substance Abuse and Mental Health Services Administration's (SAMHSA) website, a report summarizing the activities (as stipulated under Description of Duties) carried out by the Committee, including any findings resulting from such activities.
+Not later than one year after the date of the enactment of the SUPPORT Act, and annually thereafter for the life of the Committee, the Committee will publish on SAMHSA’s website, a report summarizing the activities (as stipulated under Description of Duties) carried out by the Committee, including any findings resulting from such activities.